The Players Championship predictions: Sky Sports pundits pick out who could stop Scottie Scheffler at TPC Sawgrass

 Sky Sports is offering extended live coverage of The Players and begins on Thursday from 11.30am, following the action from before the opening tee shot until after the close of play over the first two days, with the action then live from 1pm on both days over the weekend.

-The PGA Tour's main feed, marquee groups, featured groups and featured holes feed will be available all four rounds on Sky Sports+, along with six bonus groups, while you can download the Sky Sports app to get live scores, text commentary and highlights throughout the week.
+The PGA Tour's main feed, marquee groups, featured groups and featured holes feed will be available all four rounds on Sky Sports+, along with six bonus groups, while you can also watch it all by downloading the Sky Sports app - with live scores, text commentary and highlights throughout the week.

 Who will win The Players?
 Watch live throughout the week on Sky Sports.
 Live coverage of the second round begins on Friday at 11.30am.
 Get Sky Sports or stream with no contract on NOW.